avdotion/entity-utils/Readme.md

 ### Preparing an entity

-Each entity is prepared and has a strict structure and callback (schema) with instruction how to transform an unknown object to it.
+Each entity is prepared and has a strict structure and callback (schema) with instruction on how to transform an unknown object to it.

 ```typescript
 import {declareSchema, EntityOf} from 'entity-utils';